builtree/simulate/README.md

 2. Try installing the development version on your phone and experiment
 3. Don't hesitate in asking questions, we'll be happy to help

-All the further guidelines are in CONTRIBUTING.md
+All the further guidelines can be found in the [documentation](docs/CONTRIBUTING.md)

-### App Info and Documentation